wp-plugins/brandfolder/readme.txt

 This plugin is released under a GPL license.

 == Changelog ==

+= 2.3 =
+* New Feature!
+Brandfolder now integrates with the built-in Media Library to allow for direct publishing of assets from your Brandfolder

 = 2.2.2 =
 * Fix issue with "Cannot redeclare my_refresh_mce()" incompatibility with other plugins